 Where To Find The Best Cuban Food

-(State Owned) Restaurants
+(State Owned) Cuban Restaurants

-Restaurants in Cuba are typically owned by the State.
+Cuban restaurants are typically owned by the State.
 And as with any State owned “business,” people who work there hardly have an interest in growing it.
 This means that restaurants hardly do any justice to Cuban cuisine.

 Paladares are restaurants as we know them.
 They are owned by privates, and they are the best places to enjoy Cuban food.
 Portions at a paladar are typically huge – something to keep in mind when ordering a meal.
 It may be worth sharing.
 The prices of a full meal at a paladar vary.
 They can go from under $5 USD to even $15, depending on the location and on how popular the paladar is.

 So for example, a meal in a paladar in Cienfuegos, which is less touristy compared to the rest of Cuba, is much cheaper than a meal in Trinidad, possibly the most touristy city in the country.

 For more information about Trinidad, check out my post “Trinidad, Cuba: The Most Complete Guide.”

 A casas particular is the equivalent of a western bed and breakfast (though come to think of it, breakfast is always available but never included in the price).
 Many Cubans, when they have a couple of spare rooms in their house, rent them out to travelers.
 Staying at a casa particular is one of the best ways to experience Cuba.
 And to add to the experience, it is also possible to enjoy some of the best food there.